advanced-call-center-tech/avaya-moagent-client/readme.md

 * AvayaMoagentClient - This is the client itself.
 * AvayaPDSEmulator - A highly compatible simulator for for the Avaya dialer, allows for off-line testing and development.
-* AvayaTestClient - A WPF GUI test application for testing the client.
+* AvayaTestClient - A GUI test application for testing the client.

 ### Compatibility